-When you get home you can edit, crop and enhance your favorites using photo editing software such as Foto Finish, Ulead or Photoshop.
+When you get home, you can edit, crop, and enhance your favorites using photo editing software such as Foto Finish, Ulead, or Photoshop.
 Consider adding drama to your images by turning some of your color photos into black and white or sepia tones and then upload all your images to an online photo printing service like Ofoto or Shutterfly for fast and convenient prints.
-You can take your best snaps and use your photo editing software to create a photo calendar or make photo cards for personal notes, or to email your favorites to family and friends.
+Finally, you can take your best snaps and use your photo editing software to create a photo calendar, make photo cards for personal notes, or email your favorites to family and friends.

 About The Author: Valerie Goettsch publishes the digital photography website http://www.digitalphotos101.com featuring reviews of photo editing and album software and digital photo printing services.